Return to Index

 Over-the-counter Pain Relievers

-- Acetaminophen (eg, Acephen, Genapap, Tylenol)—This drug can be very helpful for mild to moderate pain caused by musculoskeletal conditions, such as osteoarthritis or low back pain.
+- Acetaminophen —This medication can be helpful for mild to moderate pain caused by musculoskeletal conditions, such as osteoarthritis or low back pain.
 If you need to take acetaminophen for more than a few days at a time, tell your doctor.
 Also, never take more than the recommended dose, as there is a risk of serious liver damage with overuse of acetaminophen.

 - COX-2 inhibitors